Global Existence and Incompressible Limit for the Three-Dimensional Axisymmetric Compressible Navier-Stokes Equations with Large Bulk Viscosity and Large Initial Data: Introduction and main results

-Finally, we establish the singular limit from the axisymmetric compressible to the axisymmetric inhomogeneous incompressible Navier-Stokes equations.
-By utilizing (\ref{zdc04}) and (\ref{gb002}), we obtain that the solution family $(\rho^\nu,\mathbf{u}^\nu)$ has uniform bounds independent of $\nu$ under the assumption that $\div \mathbf{u}_0 =0$.
-Combining these uniform bounds with the standard compactness arguments analogous to those in \cite{LX3}, we prove that as the bulk viscosity tends to infinity, the solution family $(\rho^\nu,\mathbf{u}^\nu)$ has a subsequence that converges to a solution of the axisymmetric inhomogeneous incompressible Navier-Stokes equations.
-Furthermore, building on the global well-posedness results for strong solutions to the three-dimensional axisymmetric inhomogeneous incompressible Navier-Stokes equations with large initial data, established in \cite{GWX,WG}, we employ a weak-strong uniqueness argument to show that when the initial data satisfy the condition (\ref{insc1}), the entire solution family $(\rho^\nu,\mathbf{u}^\nu)$ converges to the unique global strong solution of the axisymmetric inhomogeneous incompressible Navier-Stokes equations.
+Finally, we establish the singular limit from the axisymmetric compressible Navier-Stokes equations to the axisymmetric inhomogeneous incompressible Navier-Stokes equations.
+From the estimates (\ref{zdc04}) and (\ref{gb002}), we obtain that the solution family $(\rho^\nu,\mathbf{u}^\nu)$ has uniform bounds independent of $\nu$, under the condition $\div \mathbf{u}_0 =0$.
+Combining these uniform bounds with the standard compactness arguments as in \cite{LX3}, we prove that as the bulk viscosity tends to infinity, a subsequence of $(\rho^\nu,\mathbf{u}^\nu)$ converges to a solution of the axisymmetric inhomogeneous incompressible Navier-Stokes equations.
+Furthermore, building on the global well-posedness results for strong solutions to the three-dimensional axisymmetric inhomogeneous incompressible Navier-Stokes equations with large initial data established in \cite{GWX,WG}, we employ a weak-strong uniqueness argument to show that when the initial data satisfy the condition (\ref{insc1}), the entire family $(\rho^\nu,\mathbf{u}^\nu)$ converges to the unique global strong solution of the axisymmetric inhomogeneous incompressible Navier-Stokes equations.

-The rest of this paper is organized as follows: In Section 2, we present essential preliminary results and key inequalities.
-Section 3 is devoted to establishing the time-uniform upper bound for the density.
-Building on this uniform density estimate, Section 4 develops higher-order regularity estimates.
-Finally, Section 5 combines these a priori estimates to prove our main results, Theorems \ref{th0}--\ref{th3}.
+The rest of this paper is organized as follows: Section 2 presents essential preliminary results and key inequalities.
+Sections 3 and 4 are devoted to deriving the necessary a priori estimates.
+Finally, Section 5 combines these a priori estimates to prove our main results, Theorems~\ref{th0}--\ref{th3}.